Discover trees, and much more, with this fun-filled Tree Bark Scavenger Hunt from our award-winning Backpack Explorer series.

 There is so much to learn from a simple walk in the woods.

-Pick up your copy of Backpack Explorer: Discovering Trees wherever books are sold (out June 8, preorder your copy now).
+Pick up your copy of Backpack Explorer: Discovering Trees wherever books are sold.
 And we’d love to hear from you!
 Please share your Backpack Explorer adventures with us @storeypub using #backpackexplorer.